iti-ict/wakamiti/kukumo/kukumo-launcher/README.md

 kukumo -modules iti.kukumo:kukumo-gherkin:1.0.0 iti.kukumo:kukumo-rest:1.0.0
 ```
 This way, Kukumo will search for any Gherkin (`.feature`) file in the current folder and sub-folders, and it will try to
-build and execute a test plan with REST-related steps.
+build and execute a test iti.kukumo.test.gherkin.plan with REST-related steps.

 > **INFO**
 > The Kukumo Launcher will create a folder named `.kukumo` in the current folder in order to store libraries and pass